MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Plan-Device-based-Conditional-Access-on-Premises.md

 ### Device Access Control Policies
 Devices can be used in simple AD FS access control rules such as:

-- allow access only from a registered device
+- Allow access only from a registered device
-- require multi factor authentication when a device is not registered
+- Require multifactor authentication when a device is not registered

-These rules can then be combined with other factors such as network access location and multi factor authentication, creating rich conditional access policies such as:
+These rules can then be combined with other factors such as network access location and multifactor authentication, creating rich conditional access policies such as:

-- require multi factor authentication for unregistered devices accessing from outside the corporate network, except for members of a particular group or groups
+- Require multifactor authentication for unregistered devices accessing from outside the corporate network, except for members of a particular group or groups

 With AD FS 2016, these policies can be configured specifically to require a particular device trust level as well: either **authenticated**, **managed**, or **compliant**.

 For more information on configuring AD FS access control policies, see [Access control policies in AD FS](../../ad-fs/operations/Access-Control-Policies-in-AD-FS.md).

 #### Authenticated devices
-Authenticated devices are registered devices that are not enrolled in MDM (Intune and 3rd party MDMs for Windows 10, Intune only for iOS and Android).
+Authenticated devices are registered devices that are not enrolled in MDM (Intune and third party MDMs for Windows 10, Intune only for iOS and Android).

 Authenticated devices will have the **isManaged** AD FS claim with value **FALSE**.
 (Whereas devices that are not registered at all will lack this claim.)
 Authenticated devices (and all registered devices) will have the isKnown AD FS claim with value **TRUE**.